Corillian/WindowsTerminal/README.md

 * [Cascadia Code Font](https://github.com/Microsoft/Cascadia-Code)
 * [Windows Implementation Libraries](https://github.com/Microsoft/wil/wiki)

+## Known Issues

+Some of the functionality that Windows Terminal depends on appears to work fine with WinUI3 on Windows 11, but not on Windows 10.
+As of this writing _all_ known issues are on Windows 10 but _not_ Windows 11.

+### Known Windows 10 21H2 (19044) Issues

+* `SwapChainPanel` does not supporting compositing with transparency.
+This means if you set an image as the background for `TermControl` it will not show up.
+* `CoreTextServicesManager` does not work, this prevents the IME panel from being displayed.

 ## Cloning and Building

-The [Windows Terminal repository](https://github.com/microsoft/terminal) is linked as a submodule and contains its own submodules.
-To clone this repository make sure you recursively pull all submodules:
+The [Windows Terminal repository](https://github.com/microsoft/terminal) is linked as a submodule.
+I did this because I only need a subset of the repository, though if it becomes too difficult to maintain I'll consider merging a fork.
+The Windows Terminal repository also contains its own submodules, so you need to make sure you recursively pull all submodules:

 ```
 git clone --recurse-submodules https://github.com/Corillian/WindowsTerminal.git